Start playing guitar How to choose a guitar for beginners?

 “Vampire Weekend” had all of that while still managing to sound like a strange art project.
 Critics raved about “A-Punk,” “Oxford Comma,” and “Campus.”
 Advertisements loved to use the music.
 And fans engaged with the music.
 Vampire Weekend peaked early when they made this classic 2000s indie-rock album.

-17. “Highly Evolved” (2002) – The Hives
+17. “Highly Evolved” (2002) – The Vines

 Many bands had had the label of “New Nirvana” stuck onto them.
-But that was just fine for The Hives.
+But that was just fine for The Vines.
 That’s because the Australians had a sound that could make you a believer in seconds.

 In the 2000s indie-rock scene, nobody could use power chords and screams quite like The Vines on “Get Free.”
 Overall, “Highly Evolved” sounds effortlessly cool, especially at its least refined.
 Some blamed the band for failing to follow this up, but how could anyone?